Develatio/nebulant-cli/README.md

 To reproduce ***nix** and **windows** builds follow these steps:

 1. Clone the repo: `git clone https://github.com/Develatio/nebulant-cli.git`
-2. Checkout the version you'd like to build and check: `git checkout v0.5.0`
+2. Checkout the version you'd like to build (e.g. `git checkout v0.6.0`)
 3. Build the source code (check the `Building locally` section)
 4. Run `diff` between the binary that you just built and the binary that we provide.
 Make sure that both binaries have the same **version**, **OS** and